AFLplusplus/AFLplusplus/docs/INSTALL.md

 Keep in mind that if you are using csh as your shell, the syntax of some of the shell commands given in the README.md and other docs will be different.

-The `llvm_mode` requires a dynamically linked, fully-operational installation of clang.
+The `llvm` requires a dynamically linked, fully-operational installation of clang.
 At least on FreeBSD, the clang binaries are static and do not include some of the essential tools, so if you want to make it work, you may need to follow the instructions in README.llvm.md.